-Editor's note: This Car Seat Check was written in November 2016 about the 2017 Hyundai Santa Fe.
-Little of substance has changed with this year's model.
-To see what's new for 2018, click here, or check out a side-by-side comparison of the two model years.
+Editor’s note: This Car Seat Check was written in November 2016 about the 2017 Hyundai Santa Fe.
+Little of substance has changed with this year’s model.
+To see what’s new for the 2018 vehicle, click here, or check out a side-by-side comparison of the two vehicle model years.

 How many car seats fit in the second row?
 Two